darkwizz/nlp-master-thesis/README.md

 Every data iteration is described under this section.
 Data iteration means a separate bunch of already preprocessed and merged into one datasets which is used to train and evaluate models.
 Every iteration description contains a list of administration script (`run_command.py`, see [here](#admin-commands)) runs, including preprocessing and final merge into one set of train, dev and test subsets in the PolEval format. `./data-iterations/#-{iteration-name}` from the scripts is the format which was used to store final datasets for each iteration.

 ### Iteration #0
-Only PolEval and little preprocessed MKQA are used here.
+Only PolEval is used here.

 ### Iteration #1
+PolEval + MKQA are used here.

+### Iteration #2
-PolEval + min-MKQA and one more dataset are used here.
+PolEval + MKQA and one more dataset which contains questions to law articles are used here.

+### Iteration #3
+PolEval + MKQA + [PoQuAD](https://github.com/ipipan/poquad) are used here.

+### Iteration #4
+All datasets from the previous iterations are used for training.

+### Iteration #5
+All datasets are used here, but questions and answers are enclosed by artificial tags

+### Iteration #6
+All datasets are used for training, but questions and answers contain also a natural language prompt.